-I started practising Yoga, actually when I was a child.
-I remember trying the ‘Lotus Position’ because it looked interesting.
+I started practising, actually when I was a child.
+I remember trying the ‘Lotus Position’ because it looked cool.
 I also dabbled with meditation as I got older but didn’t really “get it”

 I realised my core strength was almost non-existent.
 But I stuck at it.